|

 - Paternity judgment

-- Legal determination of who is the father.
+- Legal determination of who is the father of a child.

 - Plaintiff